Why are there so few global mapmakers?

 Some try, few succeed: A case study of Big Tech’s go at mapping

 It’s not as if others haven’t tried, though.

-Mike Harrell, VP of Software Engineering TomTom Maps, who I spoke to in a previous article about how TomTom is sourcing data for its new Maps Platform, used to work at Microsoft — one of the last big tech companies to give original mapping a go.
+Mike Harrell, VP of Software Engineering TomTom Maps, who I spoke to in a previous article about how TomTom is sourcing data for its new Orbis Maps, used to work at Microsoft — one of the last big tech companies to give original mapping a go.

 Over his eight years at Microsoft, Harrell led a team in Bing Maps, the Seattle-based tech company’s mapping division.
 Specifically, Harrell worked on the “development end of Microsoft’s Streetside program.”

 Like most of the other mapmakers mentioned above, Microsoft’s Streetside program was a project to capture real world data and imagery and turn it into a 360-degree view of the surrounding world.
 The imagery captured was also used as a source to help “build a better map,” Harrell tells me.
 From images, Harrell and his colleagues were also able to extract lane information for roads and build a map.

 Michael Harrell, VP Engineering, TomTom Maps.